A program of the Clackamas County Public Health Division, funded by Supportive Housing Services

 Medical

-- Medical assessment and vital signs
+- Medical assessments and vital signs

 - Wound care and redressing